bergos/file-fetch/README.md

 # file-fetch

-`file-fetch` is a [nodeify-fetch](https://www.npmjs.com/package/nodeify-fetch) compatible fetch for read and write access to the local file system using `file://` URLs.
+`file-fetch` is a [nodeify-fetch](https://www.npmjs.com/package/nodeify-fetch) compatible fetch for read and write access to the local file system using `file://` URLs (including implicit ones using relative paths).

 ## Usage